meta-magic/d3.amexio.github.io/CONTRIBUTION.md

 # Contributing to d3-charts

 Welcome to d3.amexio.github.io
-If you are interested in contributing to the Amexio and help make it even better than it is today!
+If you are interested in contributing to the d3-charts and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow:

  - [Code of Conduct](#coc)